A glimpse into Swedish life: culture, customs and more

 4. Sustainability and environmentalism

 As you may already know, Sweden is one of the most progressive countries in the world when it comes to sustainability and environmentalism.
-We have six bins in our accommodation, yes, six.
-Paper, plastic, residual, organic waste, glass, metal – all must be sorted and separated accordingly.
-Though it’s difficult to get used to (especially coming from a UK accommodation that only had recycling and general waste), implementing this into your daily routine is vital.
+We have six bins in our accommodation: paper, plastic, residual, organic waste, glass, and metal.
+It’s difficult to get used to (especially coming from a UK accommodation that only had recycling and general waste), but implementing this into your daily routine is vital.

 Public transportation, cycling, and eco-friendly innovations are also widely embraced here in Sweden.
 The collective commitment of its citizens is what makes everything work in this country.
-Being deeply ingrained in Swedish society, this way of living should be a leading example of how societies can live in harmony with the planet.
+Being deeply ingrained in Swedish society, this way of living should be a leading example to other countries in the world.
 Again, UK, I hope you’re taking notes.

 So, while I haven’t been here long, the Swedish way of life has truly changed me as a person.
-With their simple customs, respect for one another, and essential care for the planet, the Swedish have most definitely shown the rest of the world how to create a fulfilling, content, and forward-thinking society.
+With their simple customs and respect for one another, the Swedish have most definitely shown the rest of the world how to create a fulfilling, and content society.

 You don’t always hear of people taking their year abroad in Sweden!
 It sounds like such a lovely place 🙂